iuthub/lab-10-IDavron/readme.md

-# Laravel - Getting Started (Pluralsight Course)
+# Laravel - Getting Started
-This repository holds the starting source code of the "PHP Development with Laravel - Auth & Users" course on Pluralsight.
+This repository holds the starting source code of the "PHP Development with Laravel - Auth & Users" course of Max Schwarzmueller.

 Clone this repository to start with the same code I start with in this course.